vapi4k/vapi4k/vapi4k-docs/topics/Assistants.md

 An `assistantId{}` call references a static assistant defined in the [Vapi dashboard](https://dashboard.vapi.ai/assistants).

-A `assistantOverrides{}` call is used to override the default assistant settings and its argument has a [`AssistantOverrides`](%core_url%.assistant/-assistant-overrides/index.html) context.
+A `assistantOverrides{}` call is used to override the default assistant settings, and its argument has an [`AssistantOverrides`](%core_url%.assistant/-assistant-overrides/index.html) context.

 <chapter title="Assistant Id Example" id="assistantId" collapsible="false">